 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-The difference between a process, a procedure and a work instruction can be summed up as breadth and depth.
+The difference between processes and procedures can be summed up as breadth and depth.
 A process defines the big picture and highlights the main elements of your business–breadth.

 A procedure captures those elements and adds more information for functional responsibilities, objectives, and methods–depth.
-Your work instructions fill in more detail for your procedures with detailed specifics–more depth.
-The three, taken together, have different roles to play in defining the standard operating model of your business.
+Taken together, they each have different roles to play in defining the standard operating model of your business.

 What is a Process?

 A process is the conversion of an input into an output.

 A process typically operates at a higher level, possibly across many functions, and may cross department lines.
 A process may contain one or more procedures and may refer to procedures from other processes.
 Work Instructions provide even more detail for a procedure.
 Processes, procedures, and work instructions can expand like an organization chart (see process Procedures Work Flow diagram).